tscelsi/news-frontend/src/docs/how-it-works.md

 ## Creating a feed

-Your feed is a collection of articles from different news outlets.
-You curate your feed so that it only contains articles in areas that interest you.
+Your feed is a collection of articles from different news sources.
+You create your feed so that it contains articles in areas that interest you.
 We help create you your feed by combining articles that are found on the web page at the endpoint you provide.
 So, if you provide a feed endpoint that is the economy section of the New York Times, we provide you with a feed of articles from the